hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	set and turn at corners.

 2. La lodoiska.

-	First couple advance twice, leaving the lady in the centre.
+	First couple advance twice, leaving the lady in the centre,

-	Set in the centre,
+	set in the centre,

 	turn to places,